corda/corda-docs-portal/content/en/platform/corda/5.0-dev-preview-1/tutorials/building-cordapp/c5-basic-cordapp-running.md

 **Step result:** The `package install` command copies the `.cpb` file to the nodes' CorDapps directory and restarts the nodes' containers.

+10. Monitor CorDapp deployment by using the following command:

+`corda-cli network wait -n missionmars-network`

-10. Verify the status of the network using the `corda-cli network status -n missionmars-network` command.
+11. Verify the status of the network using the `corda-cli network status -n missionmars-network` command.

 **Step result:** The **Deployed apps** section appears in the command’s output.

-11. **Optional:** To terminate the network, use:
+12. **Optional:** To terminate the network, use:

 `corda-cli network terminate -n missionmars-network -ry`